 Structure & Background Info

-As the only remaining animal of the genus Lycaon (endangered mammal's), it is known to have a life span of up 11 years.
+As the only remaining animal of the genus Lycaon (endangered mammals), it is known to have a life span of up 11 years.
 According to the Kruger National Park research, the average life expectancy has reached a point in which most only survive until 6 years old.
-Other names for the wild dog include, the painted dog.
+Other names for the Wild Dog include the Painted Dog and African Wild Dog.
 There are 5 subspecies of the wild dog however whether there is a clear and major genetic separation is an issue that has not been scientifically concluded.
-The subspecies are: The Cape wild dog, East African wild dog, the West African wild dog (Cape Hunting Dog), the Chadian wild dog and the Somali wild dog
+The subspecies are: The Cape wild dog, East African wild dog, the West African wild dog (Cape Hunting Dog), the Chadian wild dog, and the Somali wild dog

 Wild Dog Facts